Thymin3/Research-Trend-Analysis/README.md

 # Analysis of Research Trends on arXiv

-**A Case Study for the IU - Internationale Hochschule Module 'Unsupervised Machine Learning'**
+**A Case Study for the IU - Internationale Hochschule Module 'Unsupervised Learning and Feature Engineering in Machine Learning'**

 ## Overview